CMSP Tales & KLX 300D Upgrades

 This realization hit me when we maneuvered the motorcycles from one side of the range to the other while seated on them, but with the engines off, resembling a group of kindergarten children on tricycles.

-If you are going to do this sort of training on any motorcycle it is imperative that the machine is at the very least adjusted somewhat for your dimensions before you start riding it.
+If you are going to do this sort of training on any motorcycle it is imperative that the machine is at the very least adjusted somewhat for your particular dimensions before you start riding it.

 This is why I had asked if I could bring my own KLX300D in the first place!